10 Tricks for the Best Jack-o’-Lanterns Ever

 Ready to carve your jack-o’-lantern?
 Not yet, you’re not.
 First, wash it in a solution of 4 litres water and 1 teaspoon chlorine bleach.
 This will help prevent mold.

 These corny Halloween jokes are sure to put a smile on your face!

 Plan your jack-o’-lantern pattern

-Draw your jack-o’-lantern design on paper, or use one of these free pumpkin-carving stencils.
+Draw your jack-o’-lantern design on paper.
 This is easier and cleaner than drawing right on the pumpkin, and makes revisions a snap.

 Try a little tape

 To transfer a pattern to the pumpkin, cut it out and adhere it to the pumpkin with masking tape.
 Then either use pinpricks to mark the shapes and lines on the pumpkin, or use a craft or utility knife and cut through the design to score it on the surface.

 Think more than faces